FlorR566/FlorR566/README.md

-### Hi there 👋
+### Hi there 👋 I hope you are fine =)

+Something about me...

-- 🔭 I’m currently working on my career and aiming to transform myself into a skilled woman in software.
+- 🔭 I’m currently working on my career and aiming to transform myself into a skilled woman in software developer.
-- 🌱 I´m constantly learning about HTML and CSS, including Flexbox, Grid, and Z-index.
+- 🌱 I´m constantly learning about HTML and CSS, incluiding JS, and more.
-- 💬 Ask me about how to care for plants and facts about movies. :D
+- 💬 Feel free to ask me about how to care for plants and fun facts about about movies. :D